-All guests, including children and infants, must possess a valid travel document to fly on HK Express.
+All customers, including children and infants, must possess a valid travel document to fly on HK Express.
 Under some circumstances, you may also have to obtain a visa.
 As the documentation required varies by destination and citizenship, it is your responsibility to verify and obtain what you and all members of your party need prior to making a booking.

 Please note that many countries require 3 to 6 months of passport validity at time of travel.
 It is your responsibility to check this requirement for all members of your party.